sterlyukin/ExceptionHandling/README.md

 ```

-Throw exceptions in your code and they will be translated to response with matching HTTP status code
+Throw exceptions in your code and they will be translated to response with matching HTTP status code.

+You shouldn't to tune library more.
+After this it is ready for using.

 ```csharp